 Grants may be capital or revenue.
 Eligible expenditure includes the following costs where it can be demonstrated that the proposed investment will directly support the objectives and required outcomes of the grant scheme.
-Proposed expenditure needs to be new to the business and not ongoing costs.
+Proposed expenditure needs to be new to the business and not ongoing costs:

-- new equipment or technology required to develop/diversify/grow the business inc. new to the firm technologies or processes, more efficient production processes and capital expenditure to enhance energy efficiency and reduce the carbon footprint of the business Please note - in exceptional circumstances, secondhand equipment may be considered; please contact us at ukspf@derbyshiredales.gov.uk to discuss further. - 2. digital adoption inc. investment in e-commerce and on-line booking systems - 3. capital expenditure to enable adaptations to commercial premises to support business expansion, diversification into eligible sectors, creation of additional workspace or enhance flood resilience (please contact the District Council for eligible flood areas). - 4. buying in specialist consultancy services to develop/diversify/grow the business or bespoke training necessary to upskill the workforce and address skills shortages inc. training for business owners, employers, managers or employees either unavailable through other externally funded provision or cannot be obtained in a geographically close location.
-Grants for specialist consultancy services and/or training are capped at a maximum of £8,000.
+1 NNDR_Discretionary_Reliefs_Policy_Approved_5_December_2018.pdf production processes and capital expenditure to enhance energy efficiency and reduce the carbon footprint of the business Please note - in exceptional circumstances, secondhand equipment may be considered; please contact us at ukspf@derbyshiredales.gov.uk to discuss further.

+- capital expenditure to enable adaptations to commercial premises to support business expansion where the occupier is the applicant business.
+Grant funding is not available for capital improvements to commercial property which is subsequently let to other users. - buying-in specialist consultancy services to develop/diversify/grow the business or bespoke training necessary to upskill the workforce and address skills shortages inc. training for business owners, employers, managers or employees either unavailable through other externally funded provision or cannot be obtained in a geographically close location.
+Specialist consultancy and/or training related grant assistance to be capped at a maximum of £8,000.

-Marginally larger training/consultancy costs may be considered, but only in exceptional cases where it can be demonstrated that additional grant funding is necessary for the project to proceed.
+Marginally larger training/consultancy costs may be considered, but only in exceptional cases where it can be demonstrated that additional grant funding is necessary for the project to proceed

-The maximum project cost, intervention rate and grant is as follows:
+The maximum grant available under the Business Growth Grant is as follows: